GilliesK/GilliesK.github.io/about.md

 graph.
 Produced thousands of pictures representing variations of three types of crumples.
 Picture recognition accuracy higher than 64%.

-<b>Proving A Graphical Case of The Horowitz-Myers Conjecture</b>: Working under Prof. Aghil Alaee (Winter 2021-
+<b>Proving A Graphical Case of The Horowitz-Myers Conjecture</b>: Working under Prof. Aghil Alaee (Winter 2021-2023).
+Researched a method to extend the positive mass theorem to an asymptotically hyperbolic Riemannian manifold
-Present).
-Researching a method to extend the positive mass theorem to an asymptotically hyperbolic Riemannian manifold with toroidal infinity.
+with toroidal infinity.
 <a href="https://commons.clarku.edu/cgi/viewcontent.cgi?article=2795&context=asdff">Positive Mass Theorem in All Dimensions</a>.
 Undergraduate Student Academic Spree Day and Fall Fest.
 (2021)